Time of year: mid August, Thursday to Saturday

 The hike down went much faster for us than the hike up.
 We woke up not too early, made via coffees and ate tortillas, and… my period started full throttle.
 Probably the best day this could have happened, tbh.
 I was anxious to get out since when the sun hit around 9 it was already really hot.
-We had to lay out our dewy fly in the sun, and our clothes on the clothesline we still a little wet, so we packed up everything else and filled water bottles to give them more time to dry.
+We had to lay out our dewy fly in the sun, and our clothes on the clothesline were still a little wet, so we packed up everything else and filled water bottles to give our stuff more time to dry.
 Unlike on the way up, we didn’t fill our extra water bladder, since we knew we could fill up at Campground #1.
-Without that and with much less food, sunscreen, and fuel, our camps were significantly lighter.
+Without that and with much less food, sunscreen, and fuel, our packs were significantly lighter.

 It took us half the time to get down to Camp 1, and in our tradition of getting excited when we see “landmarks” (i.e. signs of campsites/ parking lots/ our destination) we got soooo excited when we saw the outhouse!
 We stopped for “lunch” (a protein bar and bugles), filled our water bottles one last time, and moved on quickly.